gapacurar/AIFacade/docs/marketing_requirements_document.md

 ## 1. Executive

-Our product is a secure, easy-to-use chatbot web application powered by DeepSeek’s AI API.
+Our product is a secure, easy-to-use chatbot web application powered by an AI model via a modular API interface (currently using DeepSeek).
 It enables users to create accounts, log in, and interact with an AI assistant through a simple web interface.
 The application focuses on privacy, security, and developer-friendly deployment via Docker.

-**TO DO**
-**Please do not specify DeepSeek as long as this app should be extended in the future with other AI engines.
-Specify just the current AI model**

 ---